 Turning challenges into solutions at Merck

-As part of EPR’s Women in Pharma series, Petra Wicklandt, Senior Vice President, Head of Global Chemical and Pharmaceutical Development, Merck, talks to Junior Editor Dr Zara Kassam about facing challenges in the pharmaceutical industry and turning them into solutions…
+As part of EPR’s Women in Pharma series, Petra Wicklandt, Senior Vice President, Head of Global Chemical and Pharmaceutical Development, Merck, talks to Science Editor Dr Zara Kassam about facing challenges in the pharmaceutical industry and turning them into solutions…

 Tell me about your career?
 (A brief summary to date)

 I hold a Doctorate of Pharmacy Degree from the University of Mainz and have more than 20 years’ experience in Healthcare R&D and commercial pharmaceutical production.
 I had started my career in this industry at Dupont Pharma in Medical Affairs, and joined Merck in 1994 as a lab head in Pharmaceutical Development.
 From there, I advanced my career by holding several leadership positions in the company, including leading an integration team during the Merck Serono integration, to my current role as Global Head of Chemical & Pharmaceutical development.
 I live in the Frankfurt area of Germany with my husband and 2 daughters.

 As Senior Vice President and Global Head of Chemical & Pharmaceutical Development in Healthcare R&D at Merck, I oversee drug substance development, drug product development and analytical development for small molecules starting in lead optimization through all phases of clinical development until transfer to production and validation.
 I also manage the drug product development for biologics from lead optimisation too early clinical development, and I am responsible for global clinical trial supply.
 My area of responsibility comprises tailor-made drug delivery technologies for development projects and LCM activities for marketed products.
 Our innovation activities are focused on three areas: patient centricity, future manufacturing and digital development.